EliahKagan/deltall/README.md

 ## License

-chronicall is licensed under [0BSD](https://spdx.org/licenses/0BSD.html), which is a [“public-domain equivalent”](https://en.wikipedia.org/wiki/Public-domain-equivalent_license) license.
+deltall is licensed under [0BSD](https://spdx.org/licenses/0BSD.html), which is a [“public-domain equivalent”](https://en.wikipedia.org/wiki/Public-domain-equivalent_license) license.
 See [**`LICENSE`**](LICENSE).

 ## Use case

-The uses case of `chronicall` is actually pretty narrow. *All* the following should hold:
+The uses case of `deltall` is actually pretty narrow. *All* the following should hold:

 1. **You trust the package, every version of it.** The script installs all the